charlesxu90/phbuilder/README.md

     ```
     once and reload your terminal.

-## Basic Tool Description
+## Description

-phbuilder is a command line tool that automates setting up constant-pH (CpHMD) simulations in [GROMACS](https://www.gromacs.org/). phbuilder consists of three (sub)tools: gentopol, neutralize, and genparams.
-Each tool fulfills a specific function in the setup process. gentopol allows you to select which sites to make titratable, and in which initial lambda (protonation) state they should be. gentopol also regenerates your system topology using the modified CHARMM36m CpHMD force field. neutralize adds the appropriate number of ions and buffer particles to ensure a net-neutral simulations. genparams generates the CpHMD-specific `.mdp` files and `.ndx` file.
+phbuilder is a command line tool that automates setting up constant-pH (CpHMD) simulations in [GROMACS](https://www.gromacs.org/). phbuilder consists of three (sub)tools: `gentopol`, `neutralize`, and `genparams`.
+Each tool fulfills a specific function in the setup process. `gentopol` allows you to select which residues to make titratable and which initial lambda (protonation) state they should have. `gentopol` also (re)generates the system topology using the modified CHARMM36m CpHMD force field ([why?](https://pubs.acs.org/doi/full/10.1021/acs.jctc.2c00517)). `neutralize` adds the appropriate number of ions and buffer particles to ensure a net-neutral simulation, and `genparams` generates the CpHMD-specific `.mdp` and `.ndx` files.
 Functionality for setting up titration and parameterization is also provided with the help of included stand-alone Python scripts.

-Out of the box, phbuilder comes with the force field and CpHMD topology parameters required for setting up Asp, Glu, and His sites in the CHARMM36m force field.
-A modified version of this force field ([why?](https://pubs.acs.org/doi/full/10.1021/acs.jctc.2c00517)), together with the global phbuilder parameter file `lambdagrouptypes.dat` are placed in the Python package directory
+Out of the box, phbuilder comes with the force field and CpHMD topology parameters required for setting up titratable Asp, Glu, and His residues in CHARMM36m.
+A modified version of this force field, together with the global phbuilder parameter file `lambdagrouptypes.dat` are placed in the Python package directory

 ```
 /path/to/python3.11/site-packages/phbuilder/ffield/
 ```

 upon installation.
-By default, phbuilder uses/copies the force field and `lambdagrouptypes.dat` file from this location to the relevant working directory.
+By default, phbuilder copies and uses the force field and `lambdagrouptypes.dat` file from this location to the relevant working directory.
 It is strongly recommended to not modify these default files.
-Instead, if you wants to set up CpHMD simulations using a modified force field or `lambdagrouptypes.dat` file (e.g. when parameterizing new lambdagrouptypes), you can simply place modified versions of these files in your working directory, and the local files will override the default ones.
+Instead, if you wants to set up CpHMD simulations using a modified force field or `lambdagrouptypes.dat` file (e.g. when parameterizing a new lambdagrouptype), you can simply place modified versions of these files in your working directory, and the local files will override the default ones.

 ## Basic Workflow

 #### 1. Prepare your structure file.
 This is an important step, and it applies especially to structures that are straight from [RCSB](https://www.rcsb.org/).

-* Make sure your structure only contains one MODEL, does not contain alternate location indicators, does not miss atoms or residues, etc.
+* Make sure your structure adheres to the proper [PDB format](https://www.cgl.ucsf.edu/chimera/docs/UsersGuide/tutorials/pdbintro.html), only contains one MODEL, does not contain alternate location indicators, does not miss atoms or residues, etc.
 * Basically, if you cannot use your structure to successfully set up normal MD simulations with GROMACS, you should first make sure this works before continuing.
 * It is also important that your molecules(s) containing the titratable groups are *at the top* of the structure file.
 So first the titratable protein(s), and only then solvent, ions, lipids, etc.
-* It is also strongly recommended that every (non-ion / water) molecule has a chain identifier.
+* Furthermore, it is recommended that every (non-ion / water) molecule has a chain identifier.
 If you have only one chain you can simply set everything to A.

 #### 2. Make sure that topologies are available for all moleculetypes present in your structure file.